 Shaykhs Muhammad Siddiq al-Minshawy and Shaykh Mustafa Ismail are Egyptians.
 Shaykh Muhammad Gabril is also an Egyptian, but who adopts the Saudi style to a great extent.
 Shaykhs Abu Bakr al-Shatiri, Ahmad al-Agami, Ali Abd al-Rahman al-Hudhayfi, Muhammad Ahmad Badr, Sa`d al-Ghamidi, and Su'ud al-Sharim are all Saudis.

-Now listen to longer segments, focussing on differences between Egyptian, Saudi, Turkish, Iranian, and West African styles:
+Now listen to longer segments, focussing on differences between Egyptian, Saudi, Turkish, Iranian, African and Javanese styles:

 - Qur’anic recitation (mujawwad).
 Performed by Shaykh Muhammad Rif‘at (May 9, 1882 - May 9, 1950), the earliest great reciter to be recorded in Egypt, during the early part of this century.
 This is again the mujawwad style; note the pauses, repeats, slow delivery, melisma, melodic inventiveness.
 This style allows the performer to maximize emotional power, a technique not dissimilar to the tarab process deployed by the secular singer.
 The text comes from the beginning of Surat Yusuf (chapter narrating the story of the Prophet Joseph); follow along.